 Is there an area you sense the Holy Spirit leading you to come into balance?The Holy Spirit will keep me in balance when I tune into Him daily.
 Click To Tweet

 Sometimes all we need is to build the habit of spending time with God every day to avoid walking in an imbalance in this area or that.
-If you would like help to build the habit of spending time with God consistently, stay tuned.
-The Daily Time Challenge with God launches soon.
+If you would like help to build the habit of spending time with God consistently, take the Daily Time Challenge.
+Click the image for details.